 Bee pollen is a holistic remedy used throughout the world.
-Unfortunately, the vast amount of uses that pollen can be used for is often overlooked.
+Unfortunately, the vast number of ways that pollen can be used is often overlooked.

 What Is Pollen?

 Bee Pollen is made by honeybees, and is the food of the young bee.
 It is considered one of nature's most completely nourishing foods as it contains nearly all nutrients required by humans.
-Bee-gathered pollens are rich in proteins (approximately 40% protein), free amino acids, vitamins, including B-complex, and folic acid.
+Bee-gathered pollens are rich in proteins (approximately 40% protein), free amino acids and vitamins, including the B-complex, and folic acid.

 Bee pollen is a complete food and contains many elements that products of animal origin do not possess.
 Bee pollen is richer in proteins than any animal source.
 It contains more amino acids than beef, eggs, or cheese of equal weight.
 About half of its protein is in the form of free amino acids that are ready to be used directly by the body.

-Dr. Gabriel Cousens MD, has listed bee pollen as one of his 22 most recommended food energies.
-Bee Pollen can be used medicinally for a wide range of conditions from prostate health to skin conditions and can help correct specific nutritional imbalances within the body.
+Dr. Gabriel Cousens, MD, has listed bee pollen as one of his 22 most recommended energy foods.
+Bee pollen can be used medicinally for a wide range of conditions, from prostate health to skin conditions, and can help correct specific nutritional imbalances within the body.